 2. Win the lottery.
 Unless you’re determined to live in unbridled luxury, Spain can be a pretty affordable place to take up residence.
 We moved to Seville after my husband took early retirement, and even maintaining a cottage back in the old country, our monthly outlay hasn’t changed significantly.
 If you’re job hunting, finding a good one in Spain’s depressed economy can be tough.
 However, a surprising number of jobs can now be done online.
 A young couple I know found marketing and sales work on Craigslist, paid off their college loans in a year and now travel the world, doing their jobs with Skype and emails.

 3. Wait until you’re fluent in Spanish.
 While arriving with a working knowledge of the language is handy, you can – like me – pick it up when you get here.
-Language lessons jumpstart the process, but daily life is where you test-drive your newfound knowledge.
+Choosing to take Spanish classes online will jumpstart the process, but daily life is where you test-drive your newfound knowledge.
 It took me months to work out how to order my preferred breakfast beverage, which is té hecho con agua, con un poco de leche aparte para añadir (tea made with water, with a little milk on the side to add in).
 Less explicit instructions result in a cup of steamed milk with a teabag in it (ugh!) or no milk at all, as if they assume that by “on the side” I mean at someone else’s side.

 5. Pack a hat.
 Despite the glaring summer sun and some decidedly crisp, rainy winter days, Spanish urbanites, especially the Sevillanos, go bareheaded.
 Faced with bad weather, they’d rather duck into the nearest bar than wear a hat.
 If your goal is to blend with the populace, you’ll do the same.
 Leave your Panama behind and buy sunscreen and an umbrella when you get here.